anggwar/GDE-ADKFunplus-ext/README.md

-# Build Agents with ADK: Foundations+ 👵🏻✨
+# Build Agents with ADK: Foundations+ 🧠✨
-### Workshop Project — "CeritaNenek"

-*Learn the difference between regular agents and **Power-Prompted** agents using Google’s Agentic Development Kit (ADK) and the new **Gemini 3.0 Pro Preview**.*
+### Hands-on Workshop on Power Prompting for Smarter Agents

+Learn how to build **predictable, responsible AI agents** using Google’s **Agent Development Kit (ADK)** and **Gemini 3 Pro**, and understand why *instruction design* matters more than clever prompts.

 ---

 ## 0. Overview

-In this extended version of the [ADK Foundations Codelab](https://codelabs.developers.google.com/devsite/codelabs/build-agents-with-adk-foundation), you will embark on a journey to build **CeritaNenek** — a virtual Indonesian grandmother who doesn't just chat, but comforts you with warmth and folklore.
+This repository inspired by Thu Ya Kyaw's **Building AI Agents with ADK:The Foundation** codelab, accompanies the workshop **“Build Agents with ADK: Foundations+”**, an extended, beginner-friendly exploration of agent development using Google’s Agent Development Kit (ADK).

+Instead of jumping straight into complex multi-agent systems, this workshop focuses on something more fundamental and more important:

+> How clear instructions turn an AI model into a reliable agent.

-We will build few versions of the same agent to demonstrate how **Power Prompting** transforms an AI's personality.
+You will build **multiple versions of the same agent**, each slightly more capable than the last, to experience firsthand how **power prompting** shapes behavior, responsibility, and usefulness.

+## 🧩 Workshop Structure
+The workshop follows a simple, repeatable progression:

+### Iteration 1 — Basic Agent
+A minimal agent with simple instructions.
+It works, but only at a surface level.

+### Iteration 2 — Power-Prompted Agent
+The same agent, redesigned with:
+- clear roles
+- explicit goals
+- constraints and non-goals

+This is where the agent starts to feel intentional.

+### Iteration 3 — Tool-Enabled Agent
+The agent gains the ability to:
+- look up industry context
+- estimate cost and complexity
+- generate visual artifacts (agent maps)

+At this stage, the agent can **act**, not just respond.

+---

+## 🧠 Example Workshop Agent
+### 🧞 Agent Genie

+Agent Genie is a meta-agent that helps users **design AI agents responsibly**.
+It demonstrates how an agent can:
+- generate agent ideas based on industry and problems
+- produce structured agent design blueprints
+- explain when an agent is overkill
+- visualize agent architecture as a simple infographic

+Agent Genie follows the same three-iteration learning model used throughout this workshop.

+---

 ### 📚 What You’ll Learn
+By working through this repository "codelab", you will learn:
-* The fundamentals of the **Agent Development Kit (ADK)**.
+- The fundamentals of **Agent Development Kit (ADK)**
-* How to use the *NEW* **Gemini 3.0 Pro Preview** model for superior reasoning.
-* The difference between a **Basic Instruction** and a **Power Prompt**.
-* How to engineer empathy, cultural context, and structure into an agent.

-### 🛠️ What You’ll Build
-1.  **Agent A (Basic):** A simple storyteller.
-2.  **Agent B (Power):** "Nenek Lestari," a warm, culturally aware agent who uses sensory details and metaphors.
-3.  **Agent C (Multimodal):** *(Optional Challenge)* An advanced version that illustrates the stories using Gemini 3's native image generation capabilities.
+- How **Gemini 3 Pro** behaves as an agent reasoning model
+- Why most agents fail due to unclear instructions
+- How to write **power prompts** as behavioral contracts
+- How and when to introduce tools responsibly
+- When *not* to build an agent at all

-### 🧰 What You’ll Need
+### 🧰 Prerequisites
+Before starting, make sure you have:
-* A **Google Cloud Project** with billing enabled.
+- A **Google Cloud Project**
+- GCP credits from your closest DevFest event or paid tier billing, or GDP premium credits.
-* **Python 3.10+** installed.
+- **Python 3.10+**
-* Access to **Vertex AI** and the `gemini-3-pro-preview` model.
+- Access to **Vertex AI**

----

-## 🎯 Workshop Goals
-By the end of this codelab, you will:
-- Understand the structure of an ADK agent.
-- Learn how to write and refine instructions (System Prompts).
-- Experience the difference between regular and power-prompted agents.
-- Deploy your CeritaNenek storyteller agent and share stories that feel alive ✨
+- Access to:
+  - `gemini-3-pro-preview`
+  - `gemini-3-pro-image-preview`

 ---